 Look at that.

-Both retail manager CV samples talk leadership and training skills.
+Both store manager CV samples talk leadership and training skills.
 But—

 The first adds £3.5M, £500K, 25%, and other tempting measures.